 - paying tuition for any Heartland courses you take outside of the program

-The basic steps for admission into the College NOW program are as follows:
+The basic admission steps for the College NOW program are as follows:

 Heartland Application: You must successfully submit the Heartland student application if you intend to earn college credit for HCC courses you take through your high school or career center.

 You should receive an acceptance within three to five days of application submission that will help with your next steps.
 Access your myHeartland account using the student identification information provided in the top-right corner of your acceptance letter.

 Heartland will waive placement testing requirements if you have eligible scores through alternate placement tests, such as ACT and SAT.

 After you have met the necessary requirements for the Heartland courses you intend to take, you can request enrollment through your high school counselor.

 Heartland's College NOW open admission window is from September through April of the prior academic year.
 However, the admission process steps and timeline could be different depending on your high school or career center.